-I am a Partner at the London office and lead the Workplace Illness and Disease team.
+I am a Partner based in the London office and lead the Workplace Illness and Disease team.
 Essentially this means that the team provides specialist legal advice and obtains compensation for those people who have become seriously ill principally as a consequence of exposure to asbestos.

 I have acted for many hundreds of clients suffering from terminal asbestos diseases who have been exposed to the substance at work, or those who have lived close to factories producing asbestos products including the infamous J.W.
 Roberts factory in Leeds.